windyashes/redux-feedback-form/INSTRUCTIONS.md

 The `Comments` step does not need to be validated, an empty value is okay.

->> This will likely break the tests!
+>> This will likely break some of the tests!
+You need to fix them too.

 ### UPDATE SCORES